PGScatalog/PGS_Catalog/curation/readme.md

 ```
 The value **E** corresponds to the curation status "Embargoed".

+#### Variant positions quality control settings
+This quality control step can be skipped by setting the attribute **skip** to **True**

+###### **'n_requests'**: number of requests sent
+The QC uses the Ensembl REST API to validate the variant positions.
+The requests have a limited size (see other parameters below), therefore multiple requests might be required to get an accurate result.
+Each request takes a random sample of variants with the specified size from the scoring file (without replacement).
+A higher number will increase the accuracy of the results but slow down the import.

+###### **'ensembl_max_variation_req_size'**: the maximum number of variants sent the Ensembl Variation API
+If the scoring file contains rsIDs, the Ensembl Variation API is used to validate the variant coordinates.
+In theory, variation requests maximum size is 200, however the API is likely to malfunction with that many variants.
+A smaller number like **10** is recommended.

+###### **'ensembl_max_sequence_req_size'**: the maximum number of variants sent the Ensembl Sequence API
+If the scoring file doesn't contain the rsIDs but only the chromosome and position of the variants, the Ensembl Sequence API is used to validate the variant positions.
+The test compares each variant effect allele and other allele with the nucleotide found in the reference genome at the variant position.
+Both alleles are used as there is no certainty about which of the alleles is the reference allele.
+This means that a scoring file with a wrongly assigned reference genome can get 50% success match rate.
+It is assumed that the variant alleles use the forward strand as reference.

+###### **'minimum_match_rate'**: the threshold used to determine of the assigned reference genome of the scoring file is correct
+A scoring file with a correctly assigned reference genome should get a match rate close to 100%.
+A scoring file with a wrongly assigned genome build can get 50% match rate.
+A threshold of 0.9 is recommended.

 ### 3 - Update the Django settings
 In order to run the script, you might need to update the global settings of the Django project by adding the **Curation** app (`curation.apps.CurationConfig`) to the list of **INSTALLED_APPS**, in `pgs_web/settings.py`, e.g.: